open-community/internal-client-js/README.md

 - [proxyquire](https://www.npmjs.com/package/proxyquire) to proxyfy modules and packages
 - [faker](https://www.npmjs.com/package/faker) to generate fake data

+See `src/helpers.spec.js` for a complete example of all these tools.

 ### Continuous Integration
 - [Travis](http://travis-ci.org/) integration, with jobs for:
   - Unit tests (all branches except `master`)